 Despite the fact we consider French bulldogs for low energy dogs, they require being active.
 Since they are also prone to obesity, activity presents the key factor for extending your French bulldog lifespan.
 Playing fetch will also help your pooch to get in shape and burn calories.
 Therefore, if your Frenchie belongs to greedy eaters, it’s time to start training.

 Similar to the previous condition, this breed requires special care during winter.
 Their small bodies, short legs, and brachycephalic skulls make them prone to hypothermia.
-Therefore, I recommend you to take your batpig only to short walks, and to dress him a thick and waterproof dog jacket.
+Therefore, I recommend you to take your bat pig only for short walks and dress him in a thick and waterproof dog jacket.
 Wearing dog booties is also essential because road salt and icy pavements can seriously hurt the dog’s paws.

-Since these little gremlins have dozens of folds on their face, it’s important to clean them from food leftovers and dirt.
+Since these little gremlins have dozens of folds on their face, it’s important to clean them of food leftovers and dirt.
 They can cause irritation and even infection if not properly cleaned.
 Another body part that you need to pay attention to is a French bulldog’s tail.
 Frenchie’s tail is naturally cropped but it has a hidden tail pocket that collects feces and dirt.
-Besides it can smell really bad, this spot also easily becomes susceptible to infections.
+Besides, it can smell really bad, and this spot also easily becomes susceptible to infections.

 In the end, love is the only thing that matters.
 Every dog is capable to feel our emotions since they are social beings.
 Therefore, my advice is to show your pet a lot of love and affection.
 Those are the things that can affect the French bulldog lifespan too.